fbpx

 Hi Melyssa!
 It appears that your link to your leadpages page goes 404.

-57. Rich Page
+27. Rich Page says:

 That’s a great review Melyssa!
 Have you compared this tool to Unbounce and Instapage?
 I think Leadpages is perfect for beginners but if you want more flexibility when creating and editing pages, I think those other two tools are better options.
 I actually created a comparison of these 3 tools to help people understand which landing page creation tool is the best option for them: